mongodb/specifications/source/crud/crud.rst

      *
      * Note: If $explain is specified in the modifiers, the return value is a single
      * document.
 This could cause problems for static languages using strongly typed entities.
      *
+     * Note: result iteration should be backed by a cursor.
+Depending on the implementation,
+     * the cursor may back the returned Iterable instance or an iterator that it produces.
+     *
      * @see https://docs.mongodb.com/manual/core/read-operations-introduction/
      */